gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/doc-snippets/hsd_check_results.rst

 When the test case finishes running, users should see console output that includes a ``SUCCESS`` message.
-FOr example:
+For example:

 .. code-block:: console
    :emphasize-lines: 2